Little Bear (Cree): Early life

 Son of tribal leader Big Bear, his exact date of birth is unknown, but some have assumed it to be in the mid-1800s.
-He is sometimes confused with another Little Bear who was a Chief of the Chippewa tribe in the late 18th century and lived into the first half of the 19th Century, fighting with the British in 1813 against the Americans.
+He is sometimes confused with another Little Bear who was a Chief of the Chippewa tribe in the late 18th century and lived into the first half of the 19th Century, fighting alongside the British in 1813 against the Americans.

 One account has him being 43 years old in 1897, while another said Little Bear was already in his 70s in 1915.
 He may have been born in the early or mid-1840s.
 He was probably living in the Idaho, Montana, and Wyoming region in the 1850s.

 Little Bear said in Butte, Montana, in either 1912 or 1913, that his father lived along the Snake River in Idaho but relocated to the Butte region to hunt for buffalo and other wild game.

 The Black Hills War

 Little Bear was said to have participated in the Great Sioux War of 1876 or Black Hills War.
 However, nearly all the battles of that war were fought in Montana and northeastern Wyoming.
-After the War, many Cree fled north to Canada and west into British Columbia, Idaho, Oregon, and Washington, but Little Bear and his family continued to live in extreme northern Montana.
+After the War, many Cree fled north to Canada and west into British Columbia, Idaho, Oregon, and Washington, but Little Bear and his family continued to live in extreme northern Montana at least for a time before Little Bear moved to Canada.